flaneurette/Three-Card-Monte-Encryption/README.md

 ### Difficulty

+- Requires all slices/puzzle pieces to be correctly aligned.
+10.000 guesses, 8+ days. (but attacker wont know if its correct unless they crack the masterpassword)
-- Each password guess takes 3 seconds, with Argon2.
+- Each password guess takes 3 seconds, with AES-256-GCM + Argon2.
-- Requires all slices/puzzle pieces to be correctly aligned
-- Requires the salt slice
+- Requires the salt slice, stored on hardware.
 - And a strong master password.

+Time to practically bruteforce: `8.9 × 10^35 × 3 sec ≈ 8.5 × 10^27 years`
+(That’s 615 trillion times the age of the universe.)

 ### How it works